Direct marketing

 Direct marketing is a form of communicating an offer, where organizations communicate directly to a pre-selected customer and supply a method for a direct response.
 Among practitioners, it is also known as direct response marketing.
-By contrast, advertising is of a mass-message nature.
+In contrast to direct marketing, advertising is more of a mass-message nature.

 Response channels include toll-free telephone numbers, reply cards, reply forms to be sent in an envelope, websites and email addresses.

-The prevalence of direct marketing and the unwelcome nature of some communications has led to regulations and laws such as the CAN-SPAM Act, requiring that consumers in the United States be allowed to opt-out.
+The prevalence of direct marketing and the unwelcome nature of some communications has led to regulations and laws such as the CAN-SPAM Act, requiring that consumers in the United States be allowed to opt out.

 Overview

 Intended targets are selected from larger populations based on vendor-defined criteria, including average income for a particular ZIP code, purchasing history and presence on other lists.
 The goal is "to sell directly to consumers" without letting others "join (the) parade."

-Popularity

-A 2010 study by the Direct Marketing Association reports that in 2010, marketers —commercial and nonprofit—spent $153.3 billion on direct marketing, which accounted for 54.2% of all ad expenditures in the United States.
-Measured against total US sales, these advertising expenditures generated approximately $1.798 trillion in incremental sales.
-In 2010, direct marketing accounted for 8.3% of the total US gross domestic product.
-In 2010, there were 1.4 million direct marketing employees in the US.
-Their collective sales efforts directly supported 8.4 million other jobs, accounting for a total of 9.8 million US jobs.
+Compared to general marketing which is not as targeted, direct marketing is targeted to speak directly with the consumer.